The chest supported row exercise is similar to the bent over row and helps you work the majority of the back muscles.

 - It is essential not to push the head forward at any movement.

 - focus on doing the full range of motion with your shoulder blades.

 Machine Chest Supported Row

-There are many benefits to using machines, from a safety standpoint to an output standpoint, to time efficiency.
+There are many benefits to using machines for back workout, from a safety standpoint to an output standpoint, to time efficiency.
 Here are a few benefits of using machines.

 - Machines move on a fixed path.
 The handle and lever moves from point a to point b and doesn’t deviate.
 That reduces the incidence of injury.

 - A second benefit is the restraint or support that the machine provides.

 - Machines also allow us to control range of motion.
 Specifically, where to start, where to end, and what range to work within.